oanda/apidocs/full-history.md

 - Released to fxTrade on August 15, 2014

 ##### New Features:
-- Introduced [timezoneAlignment](/docs/v1/rates/#retrieve-instrument-history) parameter to allow users to specify which timezone to use when delimiting daily candle requests.
+- Introduced [alignmentTimezone](/docs/v1/rates/#retrieve-instrument-history) parameter to allow users to specify which timezone to use when delimiting daily candle requests.
 - Introduced interestRate field to the [/v1/instruments](/docs/v1/rates/#get-an-instrument-list) endpoint.
-- Introduced support for the (client side OAuth Flow)[/docs/v1/auth/].
+- Introduced support for the [client side OAuth Flow](/docs/v1/auth/).
 - Introduced new endpoints [/labs/v1/](/docs/v1/forex-labs/) providing API access to our [FxLabs](http://fxtrade.oanda.ca/analysis/labs/) data.
+(This is not available on the sandbox environment)

 ------------------------------------